comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 ```

-At first it fetches running `Step functions` and checks whether there is a capacity to trigger new `Step functions`, and if so fetchs events with pre-defined limits from the queue and runs new `Step functions`.

 # Summary

-Decouplling events from `Step function` makes this approach extensible: in case of new type of payment method or billing aggregation we have to just add new `Cloudwatch trigger` by slightly adjusting Pre-processor `Lambda function`.
-It's also quite scalable as in case of new customers, i.e. more events, we don't have to deal with infrustructure limitations.
+Decoupling event triggers from the `Step function` that handles the event makes our approach both scalable and extensible.
+If there is a new type of payment method or billing aggregation, all we need to do is add a new `Cloudwatch trigger` and slightly adjust the pre-processor `Lambda function`.
+The approach is also scalable and allows us to handle peak times easily.
+A sudden increase in the number of billing events does not cause a service disruption due to infrastructure limitations.